zzt93/syncer/README.md

 ### Input

-- Table name filter, support regex
+- Schema filter, support regex
+- Table name filter
 - Interested column filter

+#### Notice:

+- If an event match multiple schema & table, we will use the first match to filter/output

 ### Output
 - Elasticsearch